 Austin, Texas – Flood insurance isn’t just for homeowners and businesses.
-If you are a renter, you can buy a policy from the National Flood Insurance Program (NFIP) to cover contents up to $100,000.
+If you are a renter, you can get a policy from the National Flood Insurance Program (NFIP) to cover your belongings, including clothes, furniture and electronics.

-The difference between a NFIP renters policy and a traditional renters insurance policy is that the NFIP policy covers your personal property and contents during a flood event.
-The cost of the policy is based on several factors including the flood risk of the building in which you live.
+Flood insurance for renters covers your personal property during a flood while a traditional renters policy does not.
+The cost of the policy is based on several factors including the building’s flood risk.

 If you are a renter in low-to-moderate risk areas, you may be eligible for a Preferred Risk Policy.
 These policy premiums are the lowest premiums available through NFIP.
-Nearly 26 percent of all NFIP flood claims occur in the low-to-moderate risk areas.
+Nearly 26% of all NFIP flood claims occur in the low-to-moderate risk areas.

 Renters flood insurance premiums are calculated based on factors such as: